Larsen15o9/Bitcoin/OCTune.md

 3060 Ti | 7950 | 1350 | 120 | 60 | 500
 3070 | 7950 | 1050 | 117 | 60 | 513
 3090 | 10401 | 1080 | 286 | 117 | 411

+## <a name="count03"></a> 3.
+Autotune (experimental from v0.3.0.5+)

+Autotune takes user's input - `Memory clock (absolute)` and determines optimal `Core clock limit` so you get **best speed and efficiency**.
+The result could still be further tweaked for perhaps additional 1% of performance or efficiency, but considering that **Autotune** does everything automatically and very fast (just one iteration through viable core clock limits simultaneously testing for performance), there is serious question whether additional tweaking is even worth your time.

+Autotune works through alternative OC method introduced in version 0.3.0.4.
+Besides providing absolute memory clock, user can also provide starting core clock limit to speed things up.
+The higher this limit is set, the less iterations are needed thus the algorithm can finish faster.
+But providing too high value means you may "miss out" the possible better OC configuration.
+If you are a beginner, we suggest leaving this value intact and only start using it once you gain some experiences so you know what to expect from each video card.

+Unfortunately, due to API limitations of NVIDIA management libraries, Alternative OC and Autotune features are available only for RTX series (2000 and 3000).
+Since Alternative OC works for **Quadro and Tesla** cards (as long as Memory clock is not changed), we expect Autotune to work for these cards as well, but we were not able to test that yet.